5 Inference for simple linear regression

 The Central Limit Theorem (CLT) is a foundational theorem in statistics about the distribution of a statistic and the associated mathematical properties of that distribution.
 For the purposes of this text, we will focus on what the Central Limit Theorem says the distribution of an estimated slope β^1, but note that this theorem applies to statistics other than the slope.
 We will also focus on the results of the theorem and less so on derivations or advanced mathematical details of the Central Limit Theorem.

-means that by the Central Limit Theorem, we know that the sampling distribution of β^1 is (1) normal, (2) with a mean at the true slope β1, and (3) a standard error of SEβ^1.
+means that by the Central Limit Theorem, we know that the sampling distribution of β^1 is (1) normal, (2) with a expected value at the true slope β1, and (3) a standard error of SEβ^1.
 The center of this distribution β1 is unknown; the purpose of statistical inference is to draw conclusions about β1.
 The standard error of this distribution SEβ^1 is

 where n is the number of observations, sX2 is the variance of the predictor variable X, and σ^ϵ is the regression standard error, the variability of the observations around the regression line.
-It is introduced in more detail in .
+The regression error is introduced in more detail in .
 The details of how this formula is derived is beyond the scope of this text, but let’s take a moment to think about what we know about the sampling variability of β^1 from .

 The regression standard error σ^ϵ is in the numerator, indicating one would expect more variability in β^1 when there is more variability in the data about the regression line.
 The variability in the predictor variable sX2 is in the denominator, indicating we expect more variability in β^1 when there is less variability in the values of the predictor.
 Therefore, SEβ^1 is the balance between the variability about the regression line and the variability in the predictor variable itself.

-As you will see in the following sections, we will use this estimated of the sampling variability in the estimated slope to draw conclusions about the true relationship between the response and predictor variables based on hypothesis testing and confidence intervals.
+As you will see in the following sections, we will use this estimate of the sampling variability in the estimated slope to draw conclusions about the true relationship between the response and predictor variables based on hypothesis testing and confidence intervals.

 5.8.2 Estimating σϵ